julien-michot/tinyopt/README.md

 # Usage

+## Documentation

+You see browse through the documentation here https://tinyopt.readthedocs.io/en/latest.

-Here are a few ways to call `tinyopt`.
+Otherwise, here are a few ways to call `tinyopt`.

 ## Simple API